knative/docs/docs/eventing/getting-started.md

 kubectl delete namespace event-example
 ```

-Result: The namespace is removed from your cluster, along with the resources inside the namespace.
+This removes the namespace and all of its resources from your cluster.

 ## What’s next